Kimberley Indigenous Cognitive Assessment

 Note about credit - We would appreciate it if you would credit our organisation (WA Centre for Health & Ageing) when you use this tool.

 Urban Modified KICA

-The original KICA is an instrument to assess dementia in older aborigines in remote settings.
+The original KICA is an instrument to assess dementia in older Aboriginal and Torres Strait Islander peoples in remote settings.
 The modified tool (KICA Regional Urban) is also available for download and was developed for Urban and Regional Victorian settings, although it should also be appropriate for use in Urban and Regional settings Australia-wide.
 Also available for download are updated pictures to accompany the modified tool.